CornellNLP/CS4300_Flask_template/README.md

 **We recommend you start with the quick start guide FIRST and then read the Flask Template Walk-through section.** Some may find the additional information about AWS and KUBERNETES deployment to be useful, but those are not vital to getting your project working.

-If you have any questions dont hesistate to ask the TAs or come to OH.
-In this README I will include an overview section with information on the flask app architecture and a step-by-step guide to loading up your app in dev and production (in Heroku) with instructions for (optional) EC2/EB add-ons addcoming soon.
+If you have any questions, do not hesitate to ask the TAs or come to OH.
+In this README, we will include an overview section with information on the flask app architecture and a step-by-step guide to loading up your app in dev and production (in Heroku) with instructions for (optional) EC2/EB add-ons coming soon.
 This README was originally written by Ilan Filonenko with help from Joseph Antonakakis.

 ## Table of Contents
 ### [Quick Start Guide](#quickstart-guide)